aminebarka/7oumaligue-backend/TYPESCRIPT_FIX_README.md

 - The `any` type annotations are used to resolve immediate build issues
 - For production, consider adding proper type definitions
 - The canvas dependency is used for player card generation
 - Rate limiting is configured but can be disabled in development
+- **Important**: Canvas requires system dependencies on Linux systems